wp-cli/handbook/installing.md

 **Installing a specific version**

-If you want to install a specific version of WP-CLI then append the version numbers behind the packages
+If you want to install a specific version of WP-CLI then append the version numbers behind the packages:

     composer create-project wp-cli/wp-cli-bundle:2.1.0 --no-dev